Dreaming of a Home Out in the Country? Using a USDA Loan to Finance Your Home Purchase

 Types of USDA Loans

 While the USDA has a number of loan products available, the organization's Section 502 Direct Loan Program and Section 502 Guaranteed Loan Program are available to US citizens and other legal residents who wish to purchase a single-family residence.
-Unlike other government loan programs, like the Federal Housing Administration (FHA) loans, the home must be located in a designated rural area like Kirkland in order to qualify for USDA financing.
+Unlike other government loan programs, like the Federal Housing Administration (FHA) loans, the home must be located in a designated rural area like homes or land in Liberty Hill in order to qualify for USDA financing.

 The USDA loan program was established to assist low-income homebuyers in purchasing homes in rural areas.
 The program has two types of single-family loans available: direct and guaranteed loans.

 Many government loan products simply guarantee the mortgage against default thereby protecting the lending institution's investment.
 The Section 502 Direct Loan Program is unique in that it provides a direct subsidy that lowers the monthly payment.
 This program is meant to assist very-low income residents in rural areas.
 In addition to meeting the income requirements set for the area, applicants must be without safe housing at the time of application, be unable to obtain a mortgage from traditional sources, and purchase the home as a primary residence.
 The home cannot be intended to serve as an investment property.

 Because the mortgagee is still responsible for the mortgage, he or she must demonstrate a willingness and ability their portion of the mortgage.
 The subsidy must be repaid when the borrower is no longer living in the home either due to a title transfer or sale.

 Guaranteed home loans function more like a traditional government loan products.
 With this program, the government is guaranteeing a loan from a traditional lending institution.
 This guarantee by the government against mortgage default makes banks and mortgage companies more willing to lend money to individuals who may not meet their regular strict credit and/or income standards.